 Academic Year.
 The academic calendar is outlined at the beginning of this handbook.
 The academic year of the Ph.D. program is divided into three semesters.
-Students are required to register for Fall, Winter, and Summer semesters while fulfilling the 3-year residency requirement.
+Students are required to register for Fall, Winter, and Summer semesters while fulfilling the minimum residency requirement as outlined in the Residency and Full-Time Status section of this handbook.
 Summer semester offers courses that are semester long or have the same amount of work condensed into the first or second half semester.
 All 3 credit courses meet 15 class hours per credit, regardless of scheduling format; 1.5 credit courses meet for 7.5 weeks.